YottaDB/YDBDoc/ProgGuide/commands.rst

 Opt in or out of sharing process statistics for monitoring by other processes.

-YottaDB/GT.M provides a fast and efficient mechanism for processes to share their database access statistics for other processes to monitor.
+YottaDB provides a fast and efficient mechanism for processes to share their database access statistics for other processes to monitor.
 Processes opt in or out with the VIEW "[NO]STATSHARE" command, defaulting to VIEW "NOSTATSHARE".
 At process startup, a value of 1, or any case-independent string or leading substrings of "TRUE" or "YES" in the environment variable gtm_statshare provides an initial setting of VIEW "STATSHARE".
 When a process changes whether it is opting in or out, there is no change to the output of a ZSHOW "G" within that process.
-YottaDB/GT.M does not permit this form of the VIEW command within a TP transaction.
+YottaDB does not permit this form of the VIEW command within a TP transaction.
 Monitoring the statistics of other processes does not require opting-in.

 Processes opted-in place their statistics as binary data in database files located in the directory specified by the gtm_statsdir environment variable.
 All processes that share statistics MUST use the same value for $gtm_statsdir.
 The ^%YGBLSTAT utility program gathers and reports statistics.